 USE OF CREDIT PROFILE FOR IDENTITY VERIFICATION

 By checking your rate or submitting a loan application, you are certifying that you understand the services being requested are regulated by the Fair Credit Reporting Act.
-Any special procedures established by Earnest Operations LLC ("Earnest") for obtaining your authorization to receive information from a consumer reporting agency have been met.
-Furthermore, you certify that you have initiated a transaction with Earnest, and that the services being requested may be used to confirm your identity to avoid fraudulent transactions in your name.
+Any special procedures established by Earnest Operations LLC or One American Bank ("we", "us") for obtaining your authorization to receive information from a consumer reporting agency have been met.
+Furthermore, you certify that you have initiated a transaction with us, and that the services being requested may be used to confirm your identity to avoid fraudulent transactions in your name.

 RATE CHECK—ELIGIBILITY INQUIRY

 During the application stage, we may conduct an eligibility inquiry (known as a “soft credit pull”).
 This inquiry does not affect your credit score.
-By clicking the “Get Your Rate” button on our Rate Check page during the application process, you are providing written instructions to Earnest under the Fair Credit Reporting Act, which authorizes Earnest to obtain information from your personal credit profile and/or other information from consumer reporting agencies.
+By clicking the “Get Your Rate” button on our Rate Check page during the application process, you are providing us with written instructions under the Fair Credit Reporting Act, which authorizes us to obtain information from your personal credit profile and/or other information from consumer reporting agencies.
 Upon your request, we will inform you of the name and address of any consumer reporting agency from which we obtained your consumer report.